magalenyo/magalenyo/README.md

 # Hi, my name is Miguel! 😄

-I'm a 26 years old Computer Engineer and I'm currently working for NTT Data.
+I'm a 27 years old Computer Engineer and I'm currently working for Next Digital.

 I have graduated in Master's in Advanced Programming for AAA Video Games.

+Check out my website at: [miguelangelbuenorivera.com](http://miguelangelbuenorivera.com)

 I really love videogames 🎮!